Kurimizumi/Honeybee-Hive/README.md

 });
 ```

-Again, we need to take into account that 0 is a false value in javascript, so you should wrap it in a JavaScript object if you need to use it

 ###### Datachunk creation
 When a workgroup is validated, we can then bring it together with other validated workgroups, or datachunks, like this: